RandomString123/xamariniosdynamicfonts/README.md

-# Xamarin Dynamics iOS Fonts
+# Xamarin Dynamic iOS Fonts
+*A Visual Studio 2017 project that uses the Xamarian DependencyService to dynamically load a bundle file as a font.*

 Custom fonts are commonly used function in apps.
 And the Xamarin live player (https://www.xamarin.com/live) is a great way to quickly debug apps on your device.
-However, a limitation of the Live Player is it cannot load resources using the info.plist file which is the most widely document method for loading custom fonts.
-To get around this limitation, or to just dynamically load fonts as you need them, fonts on iOS can be loaded dynamically via code.
-This project is a sample project to show the code necessary to accomplish this.
+However, a limitation of the Live Player is it cannot load resources using the info.plist file which is the most widely documented method for loading custom fonts.
+To get around this limitation, or to just load fonts as needed, fonts on iOS can be loaded dynamically via code.
+This project is a sample to show the minimum code neded to accomplish dynamic font loading.

-This is a Visual Studio 2017 project that uses the Xamarian DependencyService as an interface to a custom iOS function that loads a bundle file as a font.
-The changes from a base Xamarin project are outlined below.

-# Steps!
+# Necessary Steps!
 1) Add the fonts to the Resources folder as a `BundleResource` and `Copy Always`.
 2) Add an interface that defines the contract for the DependencyService.
 ```cs